orbitturner/ORBITCHAIN/CONTRIBUTING.md

-# Welcome to JOBKO's contributing guide <!-- omit in toc -->
+# Welcome to ORBITCHAIN's contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [jobko.futurize.world](https://jobko.futurize.world/) :sparkles:.
+Any contribution you make will be reflected on [orbitchain.orbitturner.com](https://orbitturner.com/) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.